emick/jvm-codegen-libs/README.md

 # jvm-typesafe-codegen

-Type-safety related code generation tools for JVM languages (Java, Groovy, Kotlin etc.)
+This repository provides tools to generate code to do type-safe "for each object's field" kind of loops.
+If e.g. a new field is added, or a field is removed/renamed, the generated code will signal with compilation error and require manual action to handle the changed field.
+This is similar to IDE errors from missing cases in switch-on-enum, but more generic.

-E.g. tools to type-safely iterate and do action on all fields of an instance.
+The additional code is generated at compile-time using annotation processing.
+After initial config, no manual compilation is necessary.
+The generation should work for all JVM languages (Java, Groovy, Kotlin etc.)

 ## @GenerateFieldVisitor